Bijoujs/Bijou.js/README.md

 ## Basic usage:

-To use tiny.js simply call one of the many functios built into it!
+To use tiny.js simply call one of the many functions built into it!

 ```js
 _$.function_here()
 ```